 Postcard from camp: Rams

-SI.com dispatched 10 writers to report on the 32 NFL training camps across the country.
+SI.com has dispatched writers to report on the 32 NFL training camps across the country.
 Here's what Peter King had to say about the Rams' camp in St. Louis.
 For an archive of all the camp postcards, click here.

 New Face, New Place

 Defensive tackle Hollis Thomas.
 Just a guess, but Spagnuolo had to be retching when he watched the Rams run D last year.
 St. Louis had a putrid run defense -- 4.9 yards per attempt, 154.7 yards per game -- and if you know Spagnuolo, you know he's going to find someone to plug the middle, or at least to try.
 That man is the roundish, 340-pound Thomas.
 At 35, Thomas may have very little left, but the Rams want this from him: 18 or 20 first-down snaps a game, plus a couple more on the goal line.